Clicky

 ED has multiple causes and contributing factors, especially in men over 40.
 One of the most common causes is low testosterone, which is common in older men.
 Other symptoms of low testosterone include low libido, fatigue, depression, and loss of muscle mass.
 Men who have diabetes or peripheral vascular disease, a condition that causes blood vessels to narrow, are also at a higher risk of developing ED.

-High stress levels, smoking, and poor diet and exercise habits are other common factors that can contribute to ED and other sexual health problems.
+High-stress levels, smoking, and poor diet and exercise habits are other common factors that can contribute to ED and other sexual health problems.
 Fortunately, erectile dysfunction is treatable for most men.
 Read this blog to learn some treatment options.

 Medications